 - unexplained fatigue

 Drinking plenty of water or other clear fluids can reduce abdominal bloating.
-Taking over-the-counter gas-reducing medications, such as simethicone drops, digestive enzymes, and activated charcoal, may relieve abdominal bloating.
+Taking OTC gas-reducing medications, such as antacids, simethicone drops, or digestive enzymes may relieve abdominal bloating.

-Over-the-counter pain relievers may provide relief from back pain.
-Examples include ibuprofen and acetaminophen.
-Applying a cloth-covered ice pack for 10 minutes at a time can help to relieve back pain and discomfort.
+Alternating ice packs with heat packs for 10 minutes at a time may help to relieve back pain and discomfort.
 Resting your back and refraining from heavy lifting can also minimize painful symptoms.

 - drinking plenty of water, which helps to reduce constipation